 The Samsung NP900X5N-L01US (Notebook 9) should be at the top of your short list if you all you want is a premium ultrabook, with all-day battery life, but don’t really need a higher-than-HD display.

-PROS: Premium materials.
-Seventh-generation Intel Core i7 processor and 256GB solid-state drive.
-Long battery life.
-Dual-band Wi-Fi.
+- Seventh-generation Intel Core i7 processor and 256GB solid-state drive

-CONS: Full HD rather than Quad HD+ display on previous model.
-Dongles required for VGA and Ethernet.
+- Full HD rather than Quad HD+ display on previous model

 With just a few exceptions, the current ilk of premium ultrabooks are all designed around the three Ps: Portability, Performance, and Pixels.
 The Samsung Notebook 9 NP900X5N-L01US (Notebook 9) checks all these boxes.
 The design is a graft from the Samsung’s proto-ultrabook, the NP900X5L-K02US Notebook 9, which redefined the concept of thin and light laptops, and it bolsters with one of Intel’s high-performance, highly efficient seventh-generation Core i7 processor and a snappy solid-state-drive.

 Still, it sports the same slim design, premium construction, and a battery that will last all day.
 With this feature set, the new Samsung Notebook 9 doesn’t struggle to join few others at top of the premium ultrabook category.

 Measuring 0.6 by 13.7 by 9 inches (HWD) and weighing just 2.7 pounds, the new Book 9 is slim and light, but is respectably sturdy thanks to its aluminum chassis and enhanced keyboard, which provide a premium feel in a highly portable Ultrabook.
 It uses the same sleek curves from previous models, and uses a light titan color theme, though it has narrower bezels around the display.